Skip to cookie consent Skip to main content

 • Be careful in the kitchen, especially when young children are present.

-• Keep a perimeter around heat sources like fireplaces, fire pits, and space heaters.
+• Keep a perimeter around heat sources like fireplaces, barbecues, fire pits, and space heaters.

-• Use caution with candles, matches, and lighters.
+• Using caution with candles, matches, and lighters.
+Keep them out of reach fom children.

 It’s important to discuss all these safety measures with every member of the family, including young children.
 “Of course, sometimes younger kids forget the rules because they get excited when they see something they want to grab,” Dr. Schulz says.
 “But if you reinforce the message over time, that can help.”